LuDaWhi/Supermarket-Customer-Analysis/README.md

 ## 🔬 Methodology
 - Imported data into Excel, cleaned and prepared it, and conducted initial exploratory analysis
 - Imported cleaned data into Tableau, pivoted fields, created calculated fields, and built charts for deeper exploration
-- Created SQL database and tables, imported cleaned data, joined tables, and queried data for final exploratory analysis
+- Created SQL database and tables, imported cleaned data, joined tables, and queried data for deeper analytical insights
 - Built Tableau dashboards to communicate key insights and recommendations to business stakeholders

 ---